Home insurance glossary

-Can cover costs incurred whilst locating the source of escape of water, including repairs to walls, floors and ceilings.
+This is cover for costs incurred while locating the source of escape of water.
+Trace and access cover include repairs to walls, floors and ceilings if necessary.

-When a house is left without furntiture or contents for an extended length of time - usually 60 days or more- making it unusable for normal dailiy living/sleeping
+A house is considered unfurnished when it’s left without furniture or contents for an extended period, usually 60 days or more.

-Not lived in by you or your family for more than 60 consecutive days
+This term refers to a property which is not lived in by you or your family for more than 60 consecutive days.

-Any animal or insect that by its narutre causes loss or damage, for example rats, mice, squirrels, pigeons, foxes, bees and wasps
+Any animal or insect that causes loss or damage to your property and/or belongings.
+Pests can include rats, mice, squirrels, pigeons, foxes, bees and wasps.

-An additional sum on top of the compulsory excess that you can volunteer to pay in the event of a claim.
-This is optional, but volunteering can lower the cost of your insurance premium.
+An additional sum on top of your compulsory excess that you can volunteer to pay in the event of a claim.
+It can lower the cost of your home insurance premium.

 Normal deterioration of your home or belongings over a period of time.